-3.2 Experiment 1: Varying stratospheric intrusion depth
+3.2 Experiment 1: varying stratospheric intrusion depth

-The effect that the depth of the stratospheric intrusions has on surface cyclogenetic forcing is investigated by systematically varying the anomaly radial height (as defined in Section 2.2) of Experiment 0.
-The results of a selection of these varying stratospheric intrusion depth experiments are shown in Figure 7 and a summary of the full set of experiments are shown in Figure 8.
+The effect that the depth of the stratospheric intrusions has on surface cyclogenetic forcing is investigated by systematically varying the anomaly radial height (as defined in Sect.
+2.2) of Experiment 0.
+The results of a selection of these varying stratospheric intrusion depth experiments are shown in Fig. 7, and a summary of the full set of experiments is shown in Fig. 8.
 Varying stratospheric intrusion depths are all compared to the control experiment as shown in Experiment 0.
-For ease of reference and comparison we show this experiment again in Figure 7-A2 and Figure 7-B2 and is highlighted in green in Figure 8.
+For ease of reference and comparison we show this experiment again in Fig. 7a2 and b2, and it is highlighted in green in Fig. 8.